 You can see how important it is to ensure proper safety guidelines and monitor aspects like anchor point certification.
 If any part of a fall restraint or fall arrest system is of low quality, worn out or can’t handle the weight of a person, it could cost someone their life.

 Only the Best for Your Team

 When you’re setting up your fall arrest or fall restraint systems, you need to work with the best.
 The quality of the equipment such as the roof anchor points, as well as the workmanship during installation, determine how safe your working environment will be.
+We can also perform height safety audits and inspections help you protect your staff and contractors.
 You can count on Austral Height Safety to help you get it right.

 Our team has five decades of experience and saving lives is our mission – We are the height safety Melbourne experts you can rely on.
 You can trust us with your safety concerns so call us on 03 9462 3350 to discuss your needs and get a quote.